 The SFDR has a staggered application.
 The initial compliance deadline for disclosures under the SFDR was 10 March 2021 and the requirements for periodic Company disclosures under the SFDR applied from 1 January 2022.
-From 30 December 2022, the SFDR disclosures on fund level principal adverse impacts will apply.
+The SFDR disclosures on fund level principal adverse impacts have applied since 1 January 2023.

 In order to practically apply the SFDR it must be read in conjunction with the SFDR RTS.
 The SFDR RTS were finalised and adopted by the European Commission on 6 April 2022 and were published in the Official Journal of the European Union on 25 July 2022.
-The SFDR RTS will apply from 1 January 2023.
+The SFDR RTS have applied since 1 January 2023.